-This guide will walk you through the process of transitioning from WebDataRocks to Flexmonster.
+This guide will help you migrate from WebDataRocks to Flexmonster in your project.

 If you are using a front-end framework, see how to migrate from WebDataRocks in a framework of your choice:

-All the possible ways of getting Flexmonster are described in the Get Flexmonster guide.
+All the possible ways of getting Flexmonster are described here: Get Flexmonster.

 container: "pivotContainer",